Raddmou/MY-DAO/README.md

 * Offer associations and horizontal organizations a framework for collegial decision-making, Crowdfunding, etc.
 * Driving Governance 3.0
 * Help humanitarian associations to collect and redistribute around the world

+## Concept

+My-DAO allows you to create, with an intuitive interface, without prior technical knowledge, a CAD.
+The user can create a DAO, providing:
+- name
+- description
+- Rules (contract governing the DAO)
+- visibility
+By also choosing modules.
+The modules have the following characteristics:
+- A category or type
+- A sub-category or an implementation: each type of category can contain several implementations, thus giving the user the choice to personalize his DAO by choosing an appropriate implementation for his use.
+For example the Membership type contains several implementaions such as OpenMembership or InviteMembership
+- Mandatory: The membership module is mandatory for example to be able to manage the members of the DAO
+- exclusive: determines if we can choose several implementations for the same type

+OpenMembership module:
+- a new member can join a DAO freely, without validation of existing members.
+Provided that the DAO is public

+InviteMembership module:
+- A new member can only join a DAO following the invitation of a member of the DAO.
+- The new member sees his "guest" status at the DAO level.
+He can then accept the invitation to join the DAO.

+RequestMembership module:
+- A new member can only join a DAO following a membership request.
+- Any DAO member can view the new membership application and accept it
+- Following acceptance of the membership application, the member becomes a member of the DAO

+Module VoteYesNo:
+- allows you to create voting sessions.
+- Voters can vote by Yes or No to a statement.
+- any member can create a voting session.
+- A voting session has the following characteristics:
+    - name
+    - description
+    - duration
+- each member has the right to vote only once.
+- All member votes have the same weight
+- At the end of the time allowed for the vote, the result is displayed

 ## Team
 CP: